IAMPETH Certificate Program 2022

 1. The completed Certificate of Proficiency Application form.

-2. An entry fee of $75.00 (USA members) or $100.00 (for international members) to cover shipping the documents to the judges, then back to the Administrator, and finally back to the applicant.
+2. An entry fee of $100.00 to cover shipping the documents to the judges, then back to the Administrator, and finally back to the applicant.

 Members may submit samples only from September 1 through October 31 to the Program Administrator.
 The Administrator will then submit the blind samples to the judges, who will critique, consult, and return the samples to the Administrator to be returned to candidates.

 No candidate may submit more than one (1) set of samples in one area per year for the Certificate of Proficiency.
-The samples must be on white or cream colored good quality paper measuring approximately 11” x 14” or equivalent, and penned in black ink.
+The samples must be on white or cream colored good quality paper (such as hot-pressed watercolor paper 90# or heavier) measuring 11” x 14” and penned in black ink.
 Each of the three samples is to be written on a separate sheet of paper.
-The samples are to be placed in a flat envelope or mailing tube, not creased or folded, and mailed to the Administrator.
+The samples are to be placed in a flat envelope or mailing tube, not creased or folded, enclosed in plastic, and mailed to the Administrator.

 No member may submit samples for the Certificate of Excellence without first having earned the Certificate of Proficiency in that particular hand or discipline.